Sandra Holtzman: Founder and President of Holtzman Communications, LLC

 SellingCrossing - #1 Job Aggregation and Private Job-Opening Research Service — The Most Quality Jobs Anywhere

-SellingCrossing is the first job consolidation service in the employment industry to seek to include every job that exists and not charge employers to post jobs on its site.
+SellingCrossing is the first job consolidation service in the employment industry to seek to include every job that exists in the world.